 AIPs are shown in box 040 of your T4A, Statement of Pension, Retirement, Annuity and Other Income slips.
-Include the total of all AIPs on line 130 of your tax return.
+Include the total of all AIPs on line 130 of your income tax and benefit return.
 There is an additional tax on this amount.

-- You contribute, or the promoter transfers all or part of the AIPs, to your RRSP or your spouse or common-law partner's RRSP in the year the AIPs are received or in the first 60 days of the following year; and
+- you contribute, or the promoter transfers all or part of the AIPs, to your RRSP, PRPP or SPP or your spouse or common-law partner's RRSP or SPP in the year the AIPs are received or in the first 60 days of the following year; and

-- You deduct all of the RRSP contribution on your tax return in the year the payments were received (your RRSP deduction limit must be high enough to let you do this).
+- you deduct all of the RRSP, PRPP or SPP contribution on your tax return in the year the payments were received.

 If you received an AIP from a registered education savings plan (RESP) in 2016, you may have to pay an additional tax on all or part of the amount shown in box 040 of your T4A slips.
-Fill out Form T1172, Additional Tax on Accumulated Income Payments from RESPs, to calculate the additional tax.
+Fill out Form T1172, Additional Tax on Accumulated Income Payments from RESPs to calculate the additional tax.
 For more information, see Registered Education Savings Plans (RESPs).

 Tax on excess employees profit-sharing plan (EPSP) amounts

-Under proposed changes, you may have to pay a new tax if you are a specified employee (an employee dealing with an employer in a non-arm's length relationship or with a significant equity interest in their employer) and contributions your employer made to an EPSP that are allocated to you for the year exceed a threshold.
-The threshold is equal to 20% of your employment income from the employer for the year.
+You may have to pay a tax if you are a specified employee (an employee dealing with an employer in a non-arm’s length relationship or with a significant equity interest in their employer) and contributions your employer made to an EPSP allocated to you for the year exceed a threshold equal to 20% of your employment income from the employer for the year.

-For more information, and to calculate your threshold and tax payable on this excess amount, use Form RC359, Tax on Excess Employees Profit-Sharing Plan Amounts for 2012.
+For more information, and to calculate your threshold and tax payable on this excess amount, use Form RC359, Tax on Excess Employees Profit-Sharing Plan Amounts.

 Tax related to the non-purchase of replacement shares in a Quebec labour-sponsored fund

-Under Quebec provincial income tax legislation, you must pay a special tax equal to the provincial credit on the initial purchase of Quebec labour-sponsored venture capital corporation (LSVCC) shares, if you redeemed your shares to participate in the Home Buyers’ Plan (HBP) or the Lifelong Learning Plan (LLP), but did not purchase replacement shares within the prescribed time.
+You must pay a special tax, if you redeemed your Quebec labour-sponsored fund to participate in the Home Buyers’ Plan (HBP) or the Lifelong Learning Plan (LLP), but did not purchase replacement shares within the prescribed time.
 Enter the amount shown in box 11 of your T5006 information slips.

 Forms and publications